Richard Weinberger: Personal

-Born in Moose Jaw, Saskatchewan, Weinberger learned to swim at a family pool in a residential compound in Saudi Arabia, where his father was working at the time.
-He was often moved around as his father is a commercial pilot.
-Weinberger spent much of his life in Surrey, British Columbia, where he attended Semiahmoo Secondary School, but moved to Victoria, British Columbia to attend the University of Victoria where he currently resides and trains.
-He swims and trains with Ron Jacks at Pacific Coast Swimming, he got into open water swimming at the University of Victoria after seeing friend Dave Creel doing longer workouts.
+Weinberger had continued to swim and trains with Ron Jacks at Pacific Coast Swimming in Victoria.
 He admits that swimming in the open water sometimes scares him, as he often encounters wildlife in the water or even the vast depths of the ocean can lead to it getting into his head.
 He commented on it saying that "If I see anything I'll freak out, but if I don't see anything I'll freak out.
 It's a lose, lose situation for me."